 Many concerns about vitamin D toxicity are not founded on the best research.
 There is a strong self-limiting mechanism for 25(OH)D which means that the range of vitamin D3 intakes which provide a healthy range of 25(OH)D levels is very wide.
 This is not the case for vitamin A, iron and many other nutrients.
 With bodyweight ratio based supplemental vitamin D3 intake quantities, it is both practical and desirable for all people to maintain good 25(OH)D levels without the need for testing or medical involvement.

-1.5 Action based on evidence, not on the mistaken views of many doctors, immunologists etc.
+1.5 Action based on evidence, rather than on the mistaken views of many doctors, immunologists, etc.